myakinkii/minesnf_proxy/readme.md

 For a ios/android app there is also a full offline mode supported, which means you can play while commutting through the underground or other places where network is unreachable.

-But apart from that this local mode actually adds some grind->craft->fight->repeat behaviour of some online rpgs we use to play.
+But apart from that this local mode actually adds some grind->fight->craft->repeat behaviour of some online rpgs we used to play.

 So, basically it is all about the digits which are resources to grind.
 And as you play, you get more of them.
 And then you spend it to craft gems.
 And gems you equip to boost your powers while fighting the bosses which prevent you from completing the board and getting the resources you mined (pun intended)

-To be honest, not only local mode provides you with resources to craft stuff, but also classical cooperative modes, so that you at least tried that )
+To be honest, not only local mode provides you with resources to craft stuff, but also classical cooperative modes, so you can definitely give it a try if you feel like you cannot advance solo.

 To make this all more clear I hope to record some letsPlays and post it to youtube or somewhere.